weberlab-hhu/Helixer/docs/training.md

 perhaps better than random, but poorly.
-It practically needs more and more varied (from different species) data to train it (this result is for the small model example), as well as to be larger and train for longer.
+It practically needs more and more varied (from different species) data to train it (this result is for the small model example), as well as for the network to be larger and trained for longer.

 ## Practical considerations
 While the above covers technically how to train a model, here are some